manzt/anywidget/.changeset/poor-mice-live.md

 "create-anywidget": patch
 ---

-fix(create-anywidget): point esbuild to js folder
+fix: point esbuild to source in js folder